Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 ## How to be contributors on this project????

 Everyone can be a contributors and can contribute to this open-source project.
-You can submit some logos, some sprites, some maps (Why Not), some part of code.
+You can submit some logos, some sprites, some maps (Why Not), some code.
 You don't need to be experiemented to contribute to this project.
-To share your ideas you have the github channel and the discord channel too.
-You don't a big pc to help to dev this homebrew port.
-Keep in mind that everything will be checked to avoid problems and that we will have to be convinced to add your ideas.
+To share your ideas you have the github channel and the discord channel too on.
+You don't a big devices to help to create this software/homebrew port.
+Keep in mind that everything will be checked to avoid problems and that we will have to be convinced to add your ideas, such things a vote or an event in the community would be appreciated.

 ## About the feedback, ideas and that type of things:

-About the feedback, so you can talk about on the project in the discussion channel of PrBoom-Plus-ENHANCED on the Github.
+About the feedback, so you can discuss about on the project in the discussion channel of PrBoom-Plus-ENHANCED on the Github.
 There are differents channels to talk for the purpose.

 - https://github.com/Damnerz/PrBOOMplus-ENHANCED-3ds/discussions

-Or just click on this link: - https://discord.gg/Xw9DEsbZdj
+Or just click on this link: - https://discord.gg/Xw9DEsbZdj Its the discord server of PrBOOMplus-ENHANCED a way to bring the community together.

 ## Nintendo 3DS